-For more information regarding these studies, contact Cancer Research and Registry at (601) 984-1095.
+For more information regarding these studies, contact Cancer Research at (601) 984-1095.

 This study is for breast cancer patients whose disease has spread to lymph nodes under the arm and who have already been treated with chemotherapy.
 The purpose of this study is to examine whether surgery that removes just some lymph nodes from the arm pit followed with radiation therapy (experimental) will be as good as having more of the lymph nodes from the arm pit removed during breast surgery followed with radiation (standard of care).
-There are two study groups in this study: Arm 1treatment group will have another surgery to remove more lymph nodes from your arm pit (axillary lymph node dissection), and then begin radiation therapy treatments 3 to 12 weeks after that surgery; Arm 2 group will not have any more lymph nodes removed, and will begin radiation therapy treatments 3 to 12 weeks after surgery.
+There are two study groups in this study: Arm 1 treatment group will have another surgery to remove more lymph nodes from your arm pit (axillary lymph node dissection), and then begin radiation therapy treatments 3 to 12 weeks after that surgery; Arm 2 group will not have any more lymph nodes removed, and will begin radiation therapy treatments 3 to 12 weeks after surgery.

-S1416: S1416 Phase II Randomized Placebo-Controlled Trial of Cisplatin with or without ABT-888 (Veliparib) in Metastatic Triple-Negative Breast Cancer and/or BRCA Mutation-Associated Breast Cancer
+S1416 Phase II Randomized Placebo-Controlled Trial of Cisplatin with or without ABT-888 (Veliparib) in Metastatic Triple-Negative Breast Cancer and/or BRCA Mutation-Associated Breast Cancer

 This randomized phase II study to see how well cisplatin works with or without veliparib in treating patients with stage IV triple-negative breast cancer and/or breast cancer (BRCA) mutation-associated breast cancer.
 Drugs used in chemotherapy, such as cisplatin, work in different ways to stop the growth of tumor cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
 Veliparib may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
 It is not yet known if cisplatin is more effective with or without veliparib in treating patients with triple-negative and/or BRCA mutation-associated breast cancer.

-A011401 Randomized Phase III Trial Evaluating the Role of Weight Loss in Adjuvant Treatment of Overweight and Obese Women with Early Breast Cancer
+A011401: Randomized Phase III Trial Evaluating the Role of Weight Loss in Adjuvant Treatment of Overweight and Obese Women with Early Breast Cancer

 This randomized phase III study to determine whether weight loss in overweight and obese women may prevent breast cancer from coming back (recurrence).
 Previous studies have found that women who are overweight or obese when their breast cancer is found (diagnosed) have a greater risk of their breast cancer recurring, as compared to women who were thinner when their cancer was diagnosed.
 This study aims to test whether overweight or obese women who take part in a weight loss program after being diagnosed with breast cancer have a lower rate of cancer recurrence as compared to women who do not take part in the weight loss program.
 This study will help to show whether weight loss programs should be a part of breast cancer treatment.